This video celebrates DARG's 30th anniversary. Members recount the history of DARG and share their memories and kind thoughts about DARG.

 Current faculty members of DARG:

-DARG was started in Mick Billig's office on a Wednesday afternoon late November 1987.
+DARG was inaugurated in Mick Billig's office on a Wednesday afternoon late November 1987.
 The people present included Derek Edwards, Mike Gane, Jonathan Potter, Dave Middleton, Nigel Edley and Ros Gill.
 We spent some time discussing the name and its acronymic connotations (LIAR - the Loughborough Ideology and Rhetoric group was a popular alternative).
 However, Discourse and Rhetoric seemed to pull together some core interests.

 It was never intended as a formal research centre, with a head, membership, a budget and so on.
 It was primarily a vehicle for generating discussion at the intersection of a number of interests in discourse, rhetoric, activity and conversation.
 There was no common agenda or statement of beliefs.
 Indeed, in line with the rhetorical position we saw it as a creative arena for argument.
 Our aim was to create a research culture that would be informal, entertaining but also challenging.